epicweb-dev/epic-stack/docs/features.md

 - Internationalization
 - Image optimization route and component
 - Feature flags
-- Light/Dark/System mode (without a flash of incorrect theme)
 - Documentation on production data seeding process

 Not a fan of bits of the stack?
 Fork it, change it, and use